-Flat Entrance Door

-a fire door.
+Flat Entrance Door Your Flat Entrance Door (FED) is a fire door.
 It is self-closing and has strips and seals that will prevent smoke and flames from entering the protected escape route if your flat is on fire.
-It will also prevent smoke and flames from entering your flat from the Protected Escape Route.
+It will also prevent smoke and flames from entering your flat from the also prevent smoke and flames 3 Protected Escape Route.
 It is therefore vitally important that if you have to leave your flat as a result of a fire that you ensure the door latches shut behind you.
 In addition DO NOT make alterations to your door such as fitting extra locks and cat flaps, as this will compromise your safety.